 | Coverage | Major outlets only | Comprehensive | Comprehensive |

-Multi-Language Monitoring
+Multi-Language News Monitoring

 results = {}

-for lang in languages:
+for config in lang_configs:

-company,
+"s": company,

 )